 This lake contains Eurasian watermilfoil.
 Remove any visible plants from your boat, trailer, or other boating equipment before leaving the lake.

 Demontreville and Olson are some of the best bass fishing lakes in the East Metro area.
 The restrictive regulation has resulted in a population of very large bass.
 Bluegill bite well in this lake, but tend to be on the small side.
 Large crappie can be found in some years as well.

-Ice fishing on these lakes for NOP can be very productive in some years.
+Ice fishing on these lakes for Northern Pike can be very productive in some years.